KDev2409/Remote-Garbage-Sensing-System/README.md

 This sensing system makes use of two garbage sensors in different countries, writing to a database hosted in the cloud.
 This data is then retrieved from the cloud in order to complete Task 3 data analysis and visualisation.
 Kain handled the sensor design and setup, Dev handled the cloud connectivity data management and handled the actuator activation.

-### Useful commands
+### Useful Tips

-Download and setup Arduino UNO IDE and use the code provided in the project to get a working system.
+1.Download and setup Arduino UNO IDE and use the code provided in the project to get a working system.

+2. You can find a comprehensive user manual within the repository.
+This manual explains the code intricacies, offers guidance on constructing the garbage system, and showcases evidence validating the functionality of the remote garbage bin full sensing system.

 ## Authors